-Ethereum is the main blockchain used by Web3 developers to create apps because of their introduction of smart contracts.
+Ethereum is the main blockchain used by Web3 developers to create dapps because of their introduction of smart contracts.
 Smart contracts execute an action on the blockchain based on the contents and instructions inside an immutable contract written in code.
-Ethereum’s smart contracts make up the foundation for NFTs and many Web3 apps.
+Ethereum’s smart contracts make up the foundation for NFTs and many Web3 dapps.

 How to Deploy your own ERC-20 Token

 ERC-20 tokens are the standard tokens that are used on the Ethereum blockchain.
 Learning how to deploy your own ERC-20 token is an important skill for Web3 developers because of how commonly used this token is to create smart contracts.

 This tutorial was developed by Web3 University, a website that provides many tutorials for Web3 developers.
 This tutorial walks you through setting up Hardhat, setting up ERC-20 contracts and scripts, and deploying your ERC-20 token onto the Ethereum blockchain.
 The tools this tutorial uses are Hardhat and Alchemy.